FRidh/rfcs/rfcs/0024-python-scope-package-set.md

 Examples on the usage of application and library:
 - `scipy` is a collection of routines for scientific computing.
 It is used for development purposes or as a library and is therefore considered a *library*
 - `calibre` is a program for managing e-books that happens to be written in Python.
 The package is therefore considered an *application*
 - `pytest` is a test runner.
-While a program, it can only be used in conjunction with the Python environment where it needs to import the modules that are to be tested.
+While providing an executable, it can only be used in conjunction with the Python environment where it needs to import the modules that are to be tested.
 It is therefore considered a *library*
+- `ansible` is a program for provisioning.
+The executable is typically used, however, some third-party Python libraries import the (non-public) `ansible` API.
+For practical reasons it is thus consider both an *application* and a *library*.

 ## Scope of the package set